 Rather than eschewing digital transformation, progressive shopping malls are embracing the power of technology and creating deeper connections with consumers because of it.
 For example, social media can generate buzz about new stores or events taking place at the mall.
 Post status updates featuring pictures of the large Christmas tree in your mall or a spectacular light show.
-(According to the Christmas Decor survey, a large lit tree is the most popular item in a display.)
+(According to the Christmas Decor survey, a large-lit tree is the most popular item on a display.)
 Ultimately, barriers between the digital and physical are blurring, and retailers that embrace this will attract and engage shoppers.

 Enhance Your Retail Property with Neave Décor

 Neave Décor knows how to increase mall traffic!
 We want to help you increase your shopping mall traffic and stay relevant so you can thrive in the community.
 Aside from these ideas, we have other strategies in mind to attract guests to your property and increase its value.
 Property enhancements and holiday lighting can attract tenants and customers to your site.
 Let’s start a conversation.